arjunmehta/node-protogram/README.md

 ```

 ### program.selected[flag]
-Check to see whether the user has used a flag, and retrieve the passed in value.
+An object you can use to check to see whether the user has used a flag, and retrieve the passed in value.
 This will only work after the arguments have been parsed by `program.parse`.

 ```javascript
 if(program.selected['name']){